How to Help

 American Red Cross

 The City of Temecula has partnered with the American Red Cross to host a blood drive on September 8 from 10 a.m. to 4 p.m. at the Temecula City Hall Conference Center (41000 Main St).
 Participants must make an appointment before donating to prevent individuals from gathering.
 CLICK HERE to schedule your blood donation appointment today.

 Promenade Temecula has also partnered with the American Red Cross to host several blood drives in the old Sears building (40680 Winchester Rd).
-Upcoming blood drives will be held on August 12 and September 11.
+The next upcoming blood drive will be held on September 11.
 CLICK HERE for more information on this and other American Red Cross blood drives near Temecula.

 San Diego Blood Bank

 San Diego Blood Bank often partners with businesses throughout Riverside County (including those in Temecula, Murrieta and Winchester) to host mobile blood drives.
 CLICK HERE to search for upcoming drives closest to you.